dapr/docs/daprdocs/content/en/operations/support/support-security-issues.md

 1. Describe the issue in English, ideally with some example configuration or code which allows the issue to be reproduced.
-Explain why you believe this to be a security issue in Dapr, if that's not obvious.
+Explain why you believe this to be a security issue in Dapr.
 2. Put that information into an email.
 Use a descriptive title.
 3. Send the email to [Dapr Maintainers (dapr@dapr.io)](mailto:dapr@dapr.io?subject=[Security%20Disclosure]:%20ISSUE%20TITLE)